mdelobelle/metadatamenu/docs/fileclasses.md

 - "save" button to save the current view
 - "trash" button to delete the current view from the saved views
 - "collapse filter" button to access more options: sort the table, filter the results, re-arrange columns orders, hide/show columns...

+You can define a custom sort by moving up/down the preset values of the field (for File, MultiFile, Select, MultiSelect, Lookup)